-Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of NBAA’s 2018 Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
-16-18, 2018, in Orlando, FL.
-Co-authors of a winning entry will share honorarium.
+Winners will receive a $1,000 honorarium at the Media Kickoff Breakfast of the 2023 NBAA Business Aviation Convention & Exhibition (NBAA-BACE), to be held from Oct.
+17-19 in Las Vegas, NV.
+Co-authors of a winning entry will share the honorarium.

-- All entries must be submitted online via the secure web-based application.
+- All entries must be submitted online via the web-based application form.
 For articles originally published in print, applicants must submit articles in digital format (e.g., via URL or file upload).
-Hardcopy entries will not be accepted.
+Hard copy entries will not be accepted.

-- If a password is required to access online entries, provide username and password with entry form.
+- If a password is required to access online entries, provide the username and password with the entry form.

 - Entries may be single articles, features or a series on business aviation issues originally published in print or digital formats, including but not limited to magazine, newspaper, newsletter, blog, podcast and video entries.

 - For the 2023 award, stories should have appeared in print, online or on-air between July 1, 2022, and June 30, 2023.

 - Entries will be reviewed by a panel, and the panel’s decision is final.